ThoHiller/nmr-nucleus/README.md

 ### NUCLEUSmod basic features

-1. Generate pore size distributions (PSD) that can have a cylindrical, rectangular or polygonal cross section
+1. Generate pore size distributions (PSD) where the individual pores (capillaries) of the capillary bundle can either have a cylindrical, rectangular or polygonal cross section
 2. Calculate a capillary pressure saturation curve (CPSC) for the PSD by applying a range of non-zero air pressures (the capillaries are assumed to be water filled and completely water-wet); different saturations for drainage and imbibition conditions are considered
 3. Based on the different saturation levels along the CPSC, calculate the corresponding geometry-dependent forward NMR signals
-4. 2D forward modeling of T1-T2 data
+4. 2D forward modeling of T<sub>1</sub>-T<sub>2</sub> data (without pore geometry considerations)

 |    <div style="width:400px">![nucleusmod](images/nucleusmod_gui.png)</div> | <div style="width:330px">![nucleusmod2d](images/2dmod_gui.png)</div> |
 |:-------------------------------------------------------------------:|:-------------------------------------------------------------:|